The five most terrifying legends of Mexico

 This time it is not about a person or an animal.
 The story goes back to March 25, 1930, on Avenida Melchor Ocampo with Guadalupe Victoria Street, where Pascualita Esparza Perales de Perez, owner of the wedding dress shop 'La Popular', placed a strange mannequin in the window of her commerce that would soon call the attention of all its customers in Chihuahua.

-It is known that Pascualita died the same day of his wedding after being bitten by a scorpion (scorpion) that had hidden in his tiara.
+It is known that Pascualita died the same day of her wedding after being bitten by a scorpion (scorpion) that had hidden in her tiara.
 Now, many say that it was her own mother who embalmed her and became the mannequin known as La Chonita to have her always near.

 Over the years, the story has been magnified and many claim that a French magician sick with love brought her back to life.
 Since then, many are the ones who every night listen to lovers dance, drink, and celebrate the little time they can be together.
 Nowadays, the neighbors come to leave prayers and candles because "miracles happen on their feet".